 Dense point cloud

-A dense point cloud is a series of dots spread across a volume of 3D space that represents the area of interest.
-The Dense point cloud step is a 3D representation of reality and it's the basis of the other 2D and 3D representations of reality that can be produced in PIX4Dmatic.
+A dense point cloud consists of a collection of points distributed throughout a 3D space, representing the area of interest.
+The Dense Point Cloud step provides a 3D representation of reality, serving as the foundation for generating other 2D and 3D outputs in PIX4Dmatic.

 For more information: Dense point cloud - PIX4Dmatic